-The aims and objectives of learning PSHE Education:
+The aims and objectives of our PSHE Education are to:

 - Help children develop lively, enquiring minds, to acquire knowledge and develop the skills of communication and information handling which equip them for adult life. - Help children to appreciate and be concerned about their environment and understand the interdependence of individuals, groups and nations. - Help children achieve self-discipline and commitment so that they reach the highest standards of which they are capable. - Encourage children to develop creativity and expression. - Encourage children to take an active and responsible role in their learning.